aberonni/ultimate-guitar-randomiser-extension/README.md

 - Use the keyboard shortcut: ⌘ + CTRL + R OR ⊞ + CTRL + R
 - Click on the extension icon

+Note: you must be signed in to Ultimate-Guitar.com for the extension to work correctly.

 ![](Screenshot.png)

 [Add to Chrome](https://chrome.google.com/webstore/detail/ultimate-guitar-randomise/hakjookdamicmkhpnjamffoifnfkkldj?hl=en)